kfix/MacPin/README.md

 Custom URL schemes can also be registered to launch a MacPin App from any other app on your Mac.

-Building `esm` branch requires macOS 10.14 "Mojave" with Xcode 11 installed OR Xcode 10.4 + Safari 13.
+Building `swift5.1` branch requires macOS 10.14 "Mojave" with Xcode 11.

 All other branches are obsolete & archived for users locked on older macOS (hardware),
 but they will recieve no updates.